MugishaU/RoundRobin/README.md

 ## Architecture

 Below is the architecture diagram for the entire SecretSend project.
 This repository only contains the backend portion of the project - "RoundRobin".
+Both the burst & rate limit at the API Gateway level are set to 10, to protect the infrastructure from abuse.

 <img src="architecture.svg" alt="architecture diagram">